onerainymay/HIST4840-template/pages/about.md

 Burnett, Kristin.
 Plundering the North: A History of Settler Colonialism, Corporate Welfare, and Food Insecurity.
 First edition.
 Winnipeg, Manitoba: University of Manitoba Press, 2023. https://doi.org/10.1515/9781772840506.

 Laflèche, Anik.
 “Hudson’s Bay Company: 350 Years of Archives.”
-Library and Archives Canada Blog (blog), December 21, 2020. https://thediscoverblog.com/2020/12/21/hudsons-bay-company-350-years-of-archives/.
+Library and Archives Canada Blog, December 21, 2020. https://thediscoverblog.com/2020/12/21/hudsons-bay-company-350-years-of-archives/.

 Onishi, Norimitsu, and Nasuna Stuart-Ulin.
 “For the Indigenous, Was This Building a Gesture of Reconciliation?
 Or an Empty Gift?”
 The New York Times, May 27, 2023, sec.
 World. https://www.nytimes.com/2023/05/27/world/americas/indigenous-canada-hudson-bay.html.